 The number and size of ‘wave starts’ depends on entry numbers within each category.
 All efforts will be made to keep participants from the same school, and schools within an association within a single wave, however this cannot be guaranteed.
 Wave order is scheduled for Senior, Intermediate and Junior from the scheduled start time with alternating gender.

 You may wear a wetsuit in the swim.
-However, the use swimming aides (flippers, pool buoys and/or water craft of any description) is not allowed.
+However, the use swimming aides (flippers, pool buoys and/or watercraft of any description) is not allowed.

 Raise your hand to attract the attention of the lifesavers from the Elwood Lifesaving Club.
 They will be positioned along the swim course in Inflatable Rescue Boats and on rescue craft/boards.
 The lifesavers will provide you support and should you wish to rest a moment and ‘catch your breath’, they will stay with you and assess the situation prior to either executing a rescue and bringing you to the beach, or supporting you to continue with your swim.

 Individuals will be able to access their results via the results button on the website and through a post event email.
-Schools and associations will receive a results file by year level (Junior – Year 7/8, Intermediate – Year 9/10, Senior – Year 11/12).

 If you are unable to complete the swim course you will be transferred to the beach by our water safety team.
 There your race number will be recorded and you will be assessed and provided any medical care.
-Should you be in a position to continue you will be directed to transition where you can transition to the bike leg, or hand over your timing chip if a member of a team.
+Should you be in a position to continue you will be directed to transition where you can move to the bike leg, or hand over your timing chip if a member of a team.
 Your timing chip will record all your race times and you’ll get to cross the finish line, however you will be ‘unplaced’ in your category.